 There isn’t just swimming, snorkeling, and scuba-diving, though Croatia is also a hotspot for sailing, rafting, and cruise ships from all over making overnight stops along the coastline.

-If you’re planning anything crazy, like renting a yacht for a birthday celebration or going island hopping on a private sailing boat, be sure to book way in advance over the summer months, or slots will get full up – one of the biggest drawbacks of visiting Croatia in the summer.
+If you’re planning anything crazy, like renting a yacht for a birthday celebration or going island hopping on a private sailing boat, be sure to book way in advance over the summer months, or slots will get full up – one of the most significant drawbacks of visiting Croatia in the summer.

 Outside of peak season, island hopping is also a great thing to do; you’ll get a whole island beach to yourself off the coast of Zadar in October!

-If you’re an avid sailor and you want to explore the Adriatic Sea – go sailing in Croatia in September.
+If you’re an avid sailor and you want to explore the Adriatic Sea, go sailing in Croatia in September.
 Lots of sailors will give you this advice, and there’s a good reason for it.

 The prices of yachts and sailing boats are lower in September as peak season is over, more rentals are available, the sea and marinas are less busy, and temperatures are still great.